All Episodes

 That's illegal.

-Not because of any anomaly anomaly in terms of activity, not because of potential intrusive activity, because it's not my understanding the ICIG conducted any sort of forensics.
+Not because of any anomaly in terms of activity, not because of potential intrusive activity, because it's not my understanding the ICIG conducted any sort of forensics.

 And she said to the extent that a foreign government or even a criminal outlet had access to Senator Clinton's private email server, that would have been something we cared very much about.

-It's my understanding there was no evidence that would have supported that kind of conclusion, but even Comey in the end had to admit it.
+It's my understanding, there was no evidence that would have supported that kind of conclusion, but even Comey in the end had to admit it.

 He just said it didn't reach the standard because they changed the standard.

-And pointed out that they would essentially do everything to absolve Clinton.
+And she talked about everybody with the Justice Department, they were all Democrats and pointed out that they would essentially do everything to absolve Clinton.

 She's pretty much saying the fix is in without saying it.